 Luke 19:41-44

-Jesus looks out over Jerusalem and weeps, because the people do not understand.
-They wanted a warrior Messiah to vindicate them and set up a Jewish kingdom in this world that would rule in the nature of empire with power, but Jesus came to usher in God’s kingdom that is not of this world.
+Jesus looked out over Jerusalem and wept, because the people do not understand.
+They wanted a warrior Messiah to vindicate them and set up a Jewish kingdom in this world that would rule with worldly power, but Jesus came to usher in God’s kingdom that is not of this world – a “world” marked by shalom.

-As an historical aside, palm fronds also were associated with the Zealots in 70 AD.
-According to the historian, Josephus, when the Zealots revolted defiantly against the Romans that triggered the Roman siege of Jerusalem and the destruction of the Temple, the Zealots carried palm fronds because the revolt happened during the Feast of Tabernacles.
-(See Book VII, Chapter 5 of “The Jewish War”)
+Poignantly, palm fronds were associated with the Zealots in 70 AD.
+According to the historian, Josephus, the Zealots carried palm fronds in their revolt against the Romans at the time of the Feast of Tabernacles.
+(See Book VII, Chapter 5 of “The Jewish War”) Perhaps, they were trying to accomplish what they thought Jesus failed to do.
+Instead, they provoked Rome to besiege Jerusalem.

 In 70 AD, the things prophesied by Jesus when he wept over Jerusalem came to pass, and these things occurred during the Feast of Tabernacles.
 As the Zealots were waving palm fronds in their revolt of power against Roman power, they were crushed, and the Temple was reduced to ruins.

-The people who waved palm fronds at Jesus believed that Jesus was their long-expected Messiah (he was), and this was the time when God would re-establish the throne of David over the land of God’s promise (but it wasn’t – not yet).
-This is what they had waited for and patiently endured for generations to see.
+The people who waved palm fronds at Jesus believed that Jesus was their long-expected Messiah.
+Of course, he was!
+They believed that this was the time when God would re-establish the throne of David over the land of God’s promise, they were wrong.
+It wasn’t – not yet.

 They ultimately rejected Jesus less than a week after the triumphal entry because he didn’t meet their expectations.
 They understood the imagery Jesus was signaling to them, but their expectations didn’t match God’s actual plan.
 At the beginning of the week, they were hailing Jesus as their Messiah.
 By the end of the week, they were calling for his crucifixion as a common criminal.